 Add Details and Highlights

 Adding details can be time-consuming, but it’s worth the effort.
-The more details you add, the more realistic your drawing will look.

 Another critical element of an excellent still-life drawing is highlighted.
 Highlights help add contrast and visual interest to your composition.